Dalfons0/Customiverse/frontend/README.md

 Client side using Apollo Client, to interact with the api of thingiverse.

+## Config

+To properly interact with the api, you have to be registered in the [thingiverse](https://www.thingiverse.com) and [have an app registered](https://www.thingiverse.com/apps/create/), after this, you will need to set the client id as an environment variable named `REACT_APP_CLIENT_ID`.

 ## Available Scripts

 In the project directory, you can run: